 KK: That’s a given unless you’re making a summer thrill-ride.
 There’s design for entertainment and then there’s design for drama.
 Sometimes it works hand-in-hand.
 Sometimes it’s dramatic and it’s entertaining.
 It doesn’t mean it shouldn’t be entertaining but it should always be engaging.
 Sometimes entertaining is not engaging.
 I like to think that you can help the audience have an experience on their own by absorbing things rather than telling them what to think all the time.
 A summer film usually tells the audience what to think and is very nervous about not telling them what to think.
 They don’t want them ever to get bored.
 Don’t get me wrong, I buy a lot of popcorn and enjoy those movies, I am just trying to give thought to the more unsung statements of design.

-Production design doesn’t get any better than Sarah Greenwood’s interpretation of London for Guy Ritchie’s Sherlock Holmes.
+Production design doesn’t get any better than Sarah Greenwood’s interpretation of London for Guy Ritchie’s Sherlock Holmes films.
 She gave us a lived-in, layered London full of texture and grit with a perfect marriage of style and realism.
-And her work with Joe Wright on period movies such as Atonement and Pride and Prejudice is visually amazing.
-Recently she’s taken Sherlock Holmes to the next level with Sherlock Holmes: A Game of Shadows and has been scouting in Russia for Joe Wright’s Anna Karenina…
+And her work with director Joe Wright on period movies such as Atonement and Pride and Prejudice is stunning.
+When we talked, she had been scouting in Russia for Joe Wright’s Anna Karenina, for which she has since received one of her six Oscar nominations to date.

 AS: You just got back from Switzerland for Sherlock Holmes: A Game of Shadows and Russia for Anna Karenina.
 Do you ever find locations yourself or does the location department always provide you a selection to pick from?